BalickiGabe/Portfolio/README.md

 # Gabe's Portfolio
 Welcome to my portfolio website repository!
 This is a simple website I created to showcase my skills and projects as a junior software developer.
-You can view the live website at [stay tuned for deployment]
+You can view the live website at (https://balickigabe.github.io/Portfolio/)

 ## Introduction